Aaron Burr: Revolutionary War

 In July 1777, Burr was promoted to lieutenant colonel and assumed virtual leadership of Malcolm's Additional Continental Regiment.
 There were approximately 300 men under Colonel William Malcolm's nominal command, but Malcolm was frequently called upon to perform other duties, leaving Burr in charge.
 The regiment successfully fought off many nighttime raids into central New Jersey by Manhattan-based British troops who arrived by water.
 Later that year, Burr commanded a small contingent during the harsh winter encampment at Valley Forge, guarding "the Gulph", an isolated pass that controlled one approach to the camp.
 He imposed discipline and defeated an attempted mutiny by some of the troops.
+Some of the men, upset with Burr's way of leadership, plotted to kill Burr.
+Being informed of the plot to kill him, Burr made sure his men's guns were emptied.
+At night, one man fired his empty musket at Burr, and the latter immediately drew his sword, severing his attacker's arm.
+There were no more mutinies at the Gulph from that point on.

 Burr's regiment was devastated by British artillery on June 28, 1778, at the Battle of Monmouth in New Jersey, and Burr suffered heatstroke and exhaustion.
 Washington denied Burr's request for medical leave without pay, and instead placed Burr in temporary command of the garrison at West Point, New York, until his recovery.

 In January 1779, Burr was assigned to Westchester County, New York, in command of Malcolm's Regiment, a region between the British post at Kingsbridge and that of the Americans about 15 mi to the north.
 This district was part of the more significant command of General Alexander McDougall, and there was much turbulence and plundering by lawless bands of civilians and by raiding parties of ill-disciplined soldiers from both armies.

 Due to continuing poor health, Burr resigned from the Continental Army in March 1779.
 During his recovery, Burr carried urgent messages to Washington and various officers at the request of Generals McDougall and Arthur St. Clair.
 On July 5, 1779, he rallied a group of Yale students at New Haven, Connecticut, along with Captain James Hillhouse and the Second Connecticut Governor's Guards, in a skirmish with the British at the West River.
 The British advance was repulsed, forcing them to enter New Haven from nearby Hamden.

 In 1783, Burr became an Original Member of the New York Society of the Cincinnati, an organization of officers who had served in the Continental Army and Navy during the Revolution.